East Asia Super League: 2025–26 EASL season: third season

-On January 24, 2025, the EASL announced that the 2024-25 season champion of The League will represent Mongolia to join 2025–26 EASL season.
-On May 13, the EASL announced that the 2025 Emperor’s Cup champion will join 2025–26 EASL season.
-(Note: If the Emperor’s Cup champion reaches the B.League finals, the EASL spot will go to the Emperor’s Cup runner-up.
-If the Emperor’s Cup champion and runner-up all reach the finals, the highest-seeded semifinalist not advancing will take the spot.)
-On July 24, the EASL announced that New Taipei Kings will join 2025–26 EASL season.
-On July 28, the EASL announced that the group stage would change to three group.
-The top two teams from each group advanced to playoffs.
+On January 24, 2025, the EASL announced that the 2024-25 season champion of The League would represent Mongolia to join 2025–26 EASL season.
+On May 13, the EASL announced that the 2025 Emperor’s Cup champion would join 2025–26 EASL season.
+(Note: If the Emperor’s Cup champion reaches the B.League finals, the EASL spot would go to the Emperor’s Cup runner-up.
+If the Emperor’s Cup champion and runner-up all reach the finals, the highest-seeded semifinalist not advancing would take the spot.)
+On July 24, the EASL announced that New Taipei Kings would return to 2025–26 EASL season.
+On July 28, the EASL announced that Hong Kong Eastern and Macau Black Bears would return to 2025–26 EASL season.
+And the EASL announced that the group stage would change to three group.
+The top two teams from each group advanced to postseason.
+On December 15, the FIBA announced that EASL became the official qualifier for Basketball Champions League Asia (BCL Asia).
+The top performing EASL teams representing B.League, Korean Basketball League and the Philippine Basketball Association would secure direct qualification to BCL Asia.

+In the Championship Game, the Utsunomiya Brex defeated Taoyuan Pauian Pilots, 90-81, winning the 2025–26 season championship.
+And Makoto Hiejima was named as 2026 EASL Finals MVP.

+2026–27 EASL season: fourth season

+On May 26, 2026, the EASL announced that the 3 teams of the P. League+ playoffs would join 2026–27 EASL season.
+On July 10, the EASL announced that Hong Kong Eastern would return to 2026–27 EASL season.
+On July 13, the EASL announced that Macau Hou Chon would join 2026–27 EASL season.
+On July 21, the FIBA modified the qualification structure for Basketball Champions League Asia (BCL Asia).
+The best-ranked EASL teams from Japan and Korea, and the best-ranked EASL team overall excluding teams from Japan and Korea would secure direct qualification to BCL Asia.
+On August 19, the EASL announced that the 2025 season champion of the Maharlika Pilipinas Basketball League (MPBL) would represent the Philippines to join 2026–27 EASL season.

 Leagues represented

 The East Asia Super League starting from the 2023 EASL Champions Week is represented by teams from selected domestic leagues.

 The league considers the franchise team and the P. League+ championship team of Taiwan as representatives of "Greater China".

-Starting from the 2025–26 season, the league represented are as follow:
+Starting from the 2026–27 season, the league represented are as follow: